-- Robust risk management that can assist in avoiding issues arising or at least reducing their impact - Ensuring resources and time are appropriately focussed

-- Timely decision making and implementation of change - A clear view of how the Fund is being operated for the Clwyd Pension Fund Committee (the Committee) (or equivalent).
+- Robust risk management that can assist in avoiding issues arising or at least reducing their impact - Ensuring resources and time are appropriately focussed - Timely decision making and implementation of change - A clear view of how the Fund is being operated for the Pension Fund Committee.

-The approach I take in advising the Council in its role as Administering Authority to the Fund is to consider its approach to governance against the Aon governance framework.
+The approach I take in advising the Administering Authority is to consider its approach to governance against the Aon governance framework.
 The Aon governance framework incorporates our beliefs about what it takes to achieve good governance, and considers the following key areas:

-- Direction having clear strategies and policies that also meet legislative requirements are fundamental - Delivery having a clear plan for implementing the Fund's strategies and policies, together with appropriate monitoring as to whether they are being achieved, and good risk management ensure effective and efficient delivery - Decisions having an appropriate governance structure, involving the right people, with the right attitude and the appropriate skills and knowledge is critical.
+- Direction having clear strategies and policies that also meet legislative requirements are fundamental - Delivery having a clear plan for implementing the Fund's strategies and policies, together with appropriate monitoring as to whether they are being achieved, and good risk management, ensuring effective and efficient delivery - Decisions having an appropriate governance structure, involving the right people, with the right attitude and the appropriate skills and knowledge is critical